RU

 Serving: Chilled

-Black tea is widely consumed in Russia, often served with sugar and lemon.
-Herbal teas are also popular.
+Black tea widely consumed in Russia, often served with sugar and lemon.
+Herbal teas also popular.
+Served hot in glass with podstakannik (ornate metal tea glass holder).
+Tea culture strong - samovar tradition.
+Social ritual.

 teaHot